beginning of content

 When should I see my doctor?

-If you or someone close to you develops any of the symptoms of malnutrition, or if you’re worried about access to food or a low appetite, you should see your doctor.
+See your doctor if you or someone you know shows symptoms of malnutrition, especially losing weight without trying to, or if you're worried about food access or a low appetite.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.